This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 It’s not always easy to understand if your milk supply is dropping, particularly if you are breastfeeding elusively.
 It might be a bit easier if you are also pumping, as you can measure the amount of milk you produce.

-Below are all the possible signs that your supply has suddenly decreased.
+Below are all the possible signs that your milk supply is decreasing:

 - Baby isn’t gaining enough weight

 - Baby doesn’t have enough solid or wet diapers

 - Empty/deflated breast(s)